 Predicting human fixations usually involve both bottom-up saliency maps and top-down modules.
 Recent methods can be categorized into two approaches.
-Bayesian visual attention models consider joint probability of objects, features and locations [8], [7].
-In [8], only the saliency value (the fixation likelihood) is concerned as the posterior probability of object presence given features and locations.
-By applying the Bayes' rule and assuming independence of features and locations, fixation prediction of salient regions is decomposed into feature-driven bottom-up saliency, appearance based top-down saliency and location prior.
+Bayesian visual attention models consider joint probability of objects, features and locations [7], [8].
+By applying the Bayes' rule and assuming independence of features and locations, fixation prediction of salient regions is decomposed into feature-driven bottomup saliency, appearance based top-down saliency and location prior.
 In [7], a joint probabilistic model is proposed where both bottom-up and top-down saliency can be derived and inference is carried out by message passing.
-Compared to the Bayesian approach, our method also combines bottom-up and top-down saliency maps, but our top-down saliency maps allow hierarchical prediction from part-level features (sparse coding), particular category (class-specific saliency maps) to generic objects (class-independent saliency maps).
+Compared to the Bayesian approach, our method also combines bottom-up and top-down saliency maps, but our model allows hierarchical prediction from part-level features (sparse coding), particular category (class-specific saliency maps) to generic objects (class-independent saliency maps).
 On the other hand, learning based approaches [21], [22] directly train discriminative classifiers using various features as input and fixation locations as output.
-In these learning approaches, features play an important role.
-Judd et al. [21] present a SVM based method by using different bottom-up image cues and pretrained object detectors (face and human) as features.
+Judd et al. [21] present a SVM based method by using different bottom-up image cues and pre-trained object detectors (face and human) as features.
 In [22], Xu et al. use high-level features for fixation prediction where object-level features from ground truth object masks and semantic-level features from attribute annotations are exploited.